-You can quickly change selection in the Center pane using arrow keys with the Ctrl key.
+You can quickly change selection in the Center pane using arrow keys with the cmd key.

-If you are zoomed in you can scroll the Center pane by pressing the $\mathtt{Shift}$ key and dragging the canvas.
+If you are zoomed in you can scroll the Center pane by pressing the Shift key and dragging the canvas.

 2.19 Dark mode